-After taking time away from work to bring up my two children (now teenagers), I worked in schools for over ten years, teaching student focus groups in maths, reading and English language skills.
-I had a wonderful time and loved working with the children, but my passion has always been for fiction.
+After taking time away from work to bring up my two children (now teenagers), I worked in schools for over ten years teaching student focus groups in maths, reading and English language skills.
+I had a wonderful time and loved working with the children, but my passion has always been to work with words.

-So, I took an in-depth proofreading course with The Publishing Training Centre and joined the Society for Editors and Proofreaders.
-I’ve undergone a lot of training and I’m committed to keeping my skills up to date with ongoing professional development (plus, I really enjoy it!).
+So, I took an in-depth proofreading course with The Publishing Training Centre and became a proud member of the Chartered Institute of Editing and Proofreading.
+I’ve undergone a lot of training and I’m committed to keeping my skills up to date with ongoing professional development.
 You can read more about my training and membership here.